 RPG systems shouldn’t be forced into games of every genre.
 They lead to balancing issues; either the player has to grind to be able to defeat a boss, or they have the option to over-grind to be overpowered and steamroll through a large chunk of the game.

-I quite liked The Divison as a game, but the implementation of RPG progression elements means that it is one of the least-realistic video games on the market.
+I quite liked The Divison and the Division 2 as games, but the implementation of RPG progression elements means that it is one of the least-realistic video games on the market.
 On one street, you may be a high enough level to one-shot-kill an enemy.
 A few blocks away, you can empty clip after clip into an enemy but he just sponges them up and kills you.
-Guns that look identical but carry a different “level” do different amounts of damage.
+Guns that look identical but carry a different level do different amounts of damage.

 Yes, it’s a video game but it’s also…well, stupid.

 Nier: Automata is an example where the balance can be disrupted by these RPG progression elements, too.
 In the beginning, it is fine, but as you get augmentations the game gets ridiculously easy, to the point where it just isn’t as enjoyable as it should be.